7 Lessons That’ll Actually Help You Stand Out in a Job Interview

 “You already got in the room.
 It might be virtual, but you’re there for a reason.
 Make the most of it.”

 Every interview comes with nerves.
-You’ll never feel 100 percent ready.
-But the fact that you’re in that room or on that Zoom means they already saw something in you.
+You’ll never feel perfectly ready.
+But the fact that you’re there means someone already saw potential.

 The goal isn’t to be flawless.
 It’s to be authentic.